-If you have an upcoming licence or service details change, or are expecting a new licence, contact the program before submitting your next enrolment report.
+If you have an upcoming licence or service details change, or are expecting a new licence, contact the program before submitting your next enrolment report or monthly ECE report.
 If funding has already been paid to your organization for the month in which your changes occur, additional funding will start the following month.

 There are two options for submitting your monthly enrolment reports:

 Complete your report based on a projection of enrolment for the following month.
 Using this method means that you will receive payment sooner than if you wait to submit an enrolment report based on exact numbers.

 You can submit a projection of enrolment from the 15th of the month before your reporting month to the end of the reporting month.
 For example, submit a report on July 15 that includes a projection of August enrolment.